Down 68%, Boot Barn Still Looks Like Trouble

 The operating leverage inherent in the model makes nearly every retailer essentially a top-line play.
 But even by those standards, Boot Barn sticks out for two reasons.

-First, as noted, there's still a reasonably significant whitespace opportunity here.
+First, as noted, there's still a reasonably significant white space opportunity here.
 Boot Barn should close fiscal 2020 (ending March) with about 265 stores.
-The company said at ICR in early January that it could had room to roughly double that figure.
+The company said at ICR in early January that it could have room to roughly double that figure.

 Obviously, if comps decelerate or turn negative, that opportunity at best gets pushed out.
-And as we've seen with TCS, which went from $40 not long after its late 2013 IPO to under $5 within two years, or TTSH, which followed a roughly similar trajectory, when the whitespace story breaks, the stock usually does as well.
+And as we've seen with TCS, which went from $40 not long after its late 2013 IPO to under $5 within two years, or TTSH, which followed a roughly similar trajectory, when the white space story breaks, the stock usually does as well.
 There simply isn't enough investor faith in specialty retail (outside of maybe Lululemon (LULU)) to apply anything close to a market multiple based solely on comp growth.

 The second issue is that Boot Barn has some leverage on the balance sheet, which is somewhat rare for brick-and-mortar retailers these days.
 Net debt isn't punishing, at a little under 1x implied FY20 EBITDA guidance as of Q3 (that guidance has since been withdrawn).
 But there's also ~$180 million in operating lease commitments on a present value basis (per the 10-Q).
 On a rent-adjusted basis (lease expense is ~$48M annually, again per figures from the Q), leverage is in the range of 1.75x using the post-Q3 outlook for FY20.

 That combination adds to the importance of the top line.
-Indeed, the five-and-a-half year history of BOOT stock on the public markets shows that leverage:
+Indeed, the five-and-a-half-year history of BOOT stock on the public markets shows that leverage:

 That leverage looks like a problem, even with the steep decline from early January highs.